 Why diversity outperforms

 There is considerably more writing about the impact of diversity among senior decisionmakers now — executives as well as board members — and many of these studies also explore the underlying reasons behind the relationship between diversity and financial or economic results.
 One of the most interesting reads of the recent past came from S&P Global,4 which described the significant underrepresentation of women among the ranks of corporate CEOs and CFOs and also noted that women promoted to the C-suite “have attributes consistent with the most successful male executives.”
-Female CEOs’ firms had higher value appreciation and improved stock price momentum, and female CFOs also drove higher value appreciation, defended higher profitability better, and delivered excess risk-adjusted returns among firms in the Russell 3000.
+Female CEOs’ firms had higher value appreciation and improved stock price momentum, and female CFOs also drove higher value appreciation, better maintained higher profitability, and delivered excess risk-adjusted returns among firms in the Russell 3000.
 The report also delivered a key insight: Women are held to a higher standard than men within the C‑suite.
-Achievements, education and personal traits associated with success were more prevalent among female appointees to these roles, meaning that male candidates are often selected while more qualified women are passed over.
-It’s not news that the glass ceiling exists, of course, but it is interesting to consider that if we ever do overcome the male bias in promotions, we may end up with more talented executives.
+Achievements, education and personal traits associated with success were more prevalent among females in these roles, meaning that male candidates are often selected while more qualified women are passed over.
+It’s not news that the glass ceiling exists, of course, but it is interesting to consider that if we ever do overcome the male bias in promotions, we may end up with more talented executive teams.
 Firms with a higher proportion of women on their boards were also more likely to appoint women to the CEO and CFO roles.

 Other new literature explores the connection between how women’s behavior affects corporate outcomes.
 One study focused on bank board diversity and found that higher proportions of women on boards was causally and significantly related to lower fines for misconduct, and that represented a cumulative savings of $7.48 million.5 The authors suggest that a more gender-balanced board helps foster a better corporate culture that reduces the risk of poor conduct.

-That theme is echoed by a paper examining corporate culture specifically related to sexism.6 A sexist corporate culture often is hidden from public view until a scandal happens, and that can corrode financial value significantly.7 While it is difficult to discern a sexist corporate culture from the outside, one way to identify a lower likelihood of having such a culture is by looking at the gender makeup of the executives.
+That theme is echoed in a paper examining corporate culture specifically related to sexism.6 A sexist corporate culture often is hidden from public view until a scandal happens, and that can corrode financial value significantly.7 While it is difficult to discern a sexist corporate culture from the outside, one way to identify a lower likelihood of having such a culture is by looking at the gender makeup of the executives.
 A 2019 study proxied non-sexist cultures by looking at the presence of women among the five highest paid executives; it found that during the #MeToo era, those firms earned excess returns of 1.6%.
-The gap between these firms and their peers was even higher in industries with few women executives and was higher in states with more sexist laws and policies and higher gender pay gaps.6
+The gap between these firms and their peers was even higher in industries with few women executives and was higher in states with states with less developed laws and policies advancing women and higher gender pay gaps.

 Another new paper took a more direct approach, examining what happened to firms whose CEOs engaged in sexual misconduct.
 When the conduct was uncovered, firms lost on average $2.23 billion.8 Interestingly, firms where the CEO engaged in sexual misconduct were actually more likely to have lower profitability already, a finding that may reflect on the quality of management, even in the absence of publicly available evidence of misconduct.